Surihix/IMGBlibrary/LibraryUsage.md

 ### Repack Function 1
 The `IMGBRepack.RepackIMGBType1()` function will repack the image file only when the image file's pixel format, dimensions, mip count are all same as the original image file.<br>This function is recommended for repacking image files that are inside `.xgr` files and the header block file will not be updated by this function.

-This function requires these following parameters:
+This function requires these following parameters to be specified:
 - `imgHeaderBlockFile`
-<br>Full path to the image header block file with the `GTEX` section.
+<br>Full path to the image header block file with the `GTEX` section. the image file should also contain the same name as this header block file, but with the `.dds` extension.

 - `outImgbFile`
 <br> Full path to the `.imgb` file. the file should be present in the path.

 - `extractedIMGBdir`
-<br>Full path to the folder in which the unpacked image files are present.
+<br>Full path to the folder in which the unpacked image file is present.

 - `imgbPlatform`
 <br>The platform of the IMGB and the header block file. use the `win32` enum.